codeslash21/git-bash/command.md

     - `npp id_rsa.pub` - to open this file with default code editor(Notepad++) and copy all the contents and put that in SSH key part in `GitHub settings`.
     - `ssh -T git@github.com` - to check we can connect github with ssh key.
 If yes then it shows successfully authenticated.

+- `git clone [git repo url(https/ssh)]` - to create a local copy of the git repository with git repo name by default.
+And, the remote repo is referenced by `origin` by default.
+- `git clone [git repo url(https/ssh)] [new name]` - to create a local copy of the git repository with the given name.
+- `cp -R [source file path] [destination folder path]` - to copy the source file to destination folder.
+- `cp -R ~/[source folder path from home directory]/* .` - to copy all contents from source folder to current working directory.
+- `git fetch` - to fetch all the changes made on remote repository to local repo.
+It will not merge the chnages.
+- `git pull` - to fetch and merge the changes made on remote repo and it also cause merge conflict depending upon the changes.
+Its basically combiination of fetch and merge command.
+- `git remote show origin` - to details about the remote reference origin.
 -